 Upholstery and adjustability have always remained the signature of Steelcase.
 Amia is no different when it comes to upholstery, with tons of variety in this department.

 Specifically, you get options in genuine dotted leather and fabric.
 With leather giving limited variety, the fabric holds a versatile range of vibrant colors to get elegantly aligned with every office and room setup.

-However, the block foam padding isn’t very substantial yet tick all the comfort checkboxes.
+However, I analyzed that the block foam padding isn’t very substantial yet ticks all the comfort checkboxes.

 Ergonomics is the talk of the town here, but the execution by the manufacturer is something that will have everyone’s heart.

 You get 4D armrests, seat rolling function, adjustable lumbar, and much more like Steelcase leap.
 But the point is execution; note that!

 For the seating rolling function, you get a paddle mechanism that needs to pull up and down for seat gliding.
 Similarly, for tilt tension, you don’t get a conventional knob beneath your chair.
 A lever with a knob under your seat makes a creamy tilt tension adjustment.